RdjStark/CarND-Behavioral-Cloning-P3/writeup_report.md

 First my model was overfitting.
 To reduce overfitting, I placed a dropout layer between the dense layers.
 Also collecting more data, augmenting it by flipping and splitting the data 20% - 80% between training and validating data helped a lot.

-A problem raised when I started to use left and right camera images.
-Because of the badly aligned left, right measurement multipliers, even with triple data, my model's training and validation losses were three times bigger than using data just from center camera and the car was waddling slowly and finally left the road.

 There were no activation functions in the dense layers of the base architecture, so it put them there to improvde nonlinearity.

 First using my model in simulator caused the car wander off the road in these scenarios: